Relationships between two linearizations of the box-ball system : Kerov-Kirillov-Reshetikhin bijection and slot configuration: Relation to the slot decomposition

 \section{Relation to the slot decomposition}

 In this section, we first briefly recall the definition of the slot configuration and the corresponding slot decomposition introduced in \cite{FNRW}.
 Then, we give proofs of Proposition \ref{prop:seat_slot} and Theorem \ref{thm:2}.
-Note that for simplicity we will only consider finite ball configurations, but one can easily extend the definitions and results presented in this section to the configurations with an infinite number of records.
+Note that for simplicity we will only consider finite ball configurations, but one can easily extend the definitions and results presented in this section to the configurations with an infinite number of records, {see, for example, \cite{S} for such an extension.}